world-class/REPL/kinks/level4/numerical_mathematics/README.md

 ### Lesson 3.1: Video 3.101 Cartesian coordinates
 - There is no sound.
 For now, you can download the video [from this link](https://www.dropbox.com/s/922gj1vefoedx0y/3_101_cartesian_coordinates.mp4?dl=1).
 You can get the subtitles [from this link](https://www.dropbox.com/s/arvg0fuu7867vnl/3_101_subtitles-en.vtt?dl=1).
   - If you don't know how to add the subtitles to the video, try with [VLC media player](https://www.videolan.org/vlc/) (free): open the video (`3_101_cartesian_coordinates.mp4`) and from VLC, click at the top on `Subtitle`, then on `Add Subtitle File...` and open the subtitles file (`3_101_subtitles-en.vtt`).
 They will automatically be added and synced to the video.

+### Lesson 3.2: Video 3.211 Plotting graphs by hand – reciprocal
+- There is no sound nor visual guidance from 8:16 till 8:35.

 ### Summative quiz
 - No formatting seems appropriate to answer question 2.
 None of the following is accepted: `inf`, `infinity`, `infty`.